What is Credit Risk Analytics and What Are the Latest Trends?

 Some of the recent trends that we see are:

 • Machine learning credit risk models: Machine learning (ML) is a type of artificial intelligence (AI) that’s proven to be especially helpful in evaluating credit risk.
-ML models can outperform traditional models by 10 to 15 percent.1 Experian survey data from September 2021 found that about 80 percent of businesses are confident in AI and cloud-based credit risk decisioning, and 70 percent frequently discuss using advanced analytics and AI for determining credit risk and collection efforts.2
+According to Experian research, 62% of businesses believe that AI and ML are already radically changing the way they do business.1

-• Expanding data sources: The ML models’ performance lift is due, in part, to their ability to incorporate internal and alternative credit data* (or expanded FCRA-regulated data), such as credit data from alternative financial services, rental payments and Buy Now Pay Later loans.
+• Expanding data sources: The ML models’ performance lift is due, in part, to their ability to incorporate internal and alternative credit data, such as credit data from alternative financial services, rental payments and Buy Now Pay Later loans.

 • Cognitively countering bias: Lenders have a regulatory and moral imperative to remove biases from their lending decisions.
 They need to beware of how biased training data could influence their credit risk models (ML or otherwise) and monitor the outcomes for unintentionally discriminatory results.
 This is also why lenders need to be certain that their ML-driven models are fully explainable — there are no black boxes.

-• A focus on agility: The pandemic highlighted the need to have credit risk models and systems that you can quickly adjust to account for unexpected world events and changes in consumer behavior.
+• A focus on agility: The pandemic highlighted the need for credit risk models and systems that can quickly adjust to account for unexpected world events and changes in consumer behavior.
 Real-time analytical insights can increase accuracy during these transitory periods.

 Financial institutions that can efficiently incorporate the latest developments in credit risk analytics have a lot to gain.
 For instance, a digital-first lending platform coupled with ML models allows lenders to increasingly automate loan underwriting, which can help them manage rising loan volumes, improve customer satisfaction and free up resources for other growth opportunities.